Codiaeum variegatum 'var. pictum'

 This woody perennial is largely considered as a houseplant in colder climates, noted for its striking foliage; glossy, leathery, ovate or lanceolate leaves in a bright range of colors, yellow, pink, orange, red, bronze, green, and purple

 Variegated Croton features dainty racemes of white star-shaped flowers from late winter to early spring.
-Its attractive glossy pointy leaves emerge green in spring, turning plum purple in color with showy red variegation and tinges of yellow the rest of the year.
+Its attractive glossy oval leaves emerge green in spring, turning plum purple in color with showy red variegation and tinges of yellow the rest of the year.
 The fruit is not ornamentally significant.

 Variegated Croton is a dense herbaceous annual with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.